 - You cannot submit a transaction or sale that has been previously charged back.

 - You must deliver at least one (1) copy of the sales slip or credit slip to the cardholder.

 Effective Expiration Dates

-Check the back of the card.
-Make sure that the signature panel has not been disfigured or tampered with in any fashion (an altered signature panel may appear discolored, glued, or painted, or show erasure marks on the surface).
-The signature on the back of the card must be signed in the same format as the signature panel on the card; for example, Harry E. Jones should not be signed H.E.
-Jones.
+Check the back of the card and ensure that the signature panel has not been disfigured or tampered with in any fashion (an altered signature panel may appear discolored, glued, painted, or show erasure marks on the surface).
+The signature on the back of the card must be signed in the same format as the signature panel on the card; (i.e., Harry E. Jones should not be signed by H.E.
+Jones).
 Any card having two signatures on the back panel is invalid.

-Visa: If the signature panel on the card is blank, in addition to requesting an authorization, a merchant must do the following:
+Visa: If the signature panel on the card is blank, in addition to requesting an authorization, a merchant must complete the following:

 Review positive identification bearing the cardholder's signature (such as an unexpired passport or driver's license) to validate the cardholder's identity.